23+ Cream Puff Fillings: From Classic Pastry Cream to Easy No-Cook Ideas

 Vanilla Pastry Cream

-Once you master this basic recipe, you can easily experiment with different flavors.
-If you’re new to pastry creams, start with this one.
+Once you master this recipe, you can easily customize it with chocolate, coffee, citrus, or fruit (see below).
+If you’re new to pastry cream desserts, this is the best place to start.

 Chocolate Pastry Cream